What is a Solenoid?

 DC vs AC solenoid coils

-There are advantages and disadvantages to working with DC or AC solenoids.
-A DC solenoid works as explained above.
-DC current flowing through a solenoid creates a magnetic force strong enough to overcome the spring force, lifting the armature into the coil.
+The above section explains how a DC solenoid valve works.
+DC flowing through a solenoid creates a strong magnetic force to overcome the spring force, lifting the armature into the coil.
 When the coil de-energizes, the spring pushes the armature back down.

 AC coils are more complex because AC switches polarity.
-Twice per period, the current is zero, making the magnetic force zero.
-Because the spring force is constantly pushing the armature down, the armature vibrates and creates a humming sound and stresses the components.
+The current is zero twice per period, making the magnetic force zero.
+Because the spring force is constantly pushing the armature down, the armature vibrates, creating a humming sound and stressing the components.
 To solve this issue, a copper shading ring around the armature stores some of the magnetic energy, reducing the vibration.

 Magnetic field of a solenoid formula